-SC seeks details on Farooq Abdullah.
-Wants response by Sep 30
+SC seeks details on Farooq Abdullah, wants response by Sep 30

 New Delhi, Sep 16: The Supreme Court has sought a response from the Centre on the whereabouts of former Jammu and Kashmir chief minister Farooq Abdullah.